Fall Proposal Deadline: October 1, 2020 at 4 p.m.

 Spring Proposal Deadline: March 4, 2021 at 4 p.m.

-PI Eligibility: Each department, school, center, and institute (one per) is allowed to designate/sponsor an academic faculty or research staff member as the PI.
+PI Eligibility: Each department, college, center, and institute (one per) is allowed to designate/sponsor an academic faculty or research staff member as the PI.
+PI's cannot have been awarded an PHF-REF-IE/REF-IE in the previous REF round or have an active PHF-REF-IE/REF-IE grant.

 PI Limitations: A PI may only submit one proposal per category (see FAQs).